hhhhhhhhhn/Scripts/README.md

 - roll [AMOUNT]: Rolls and displays dice.
 - rb: Reads text from stdin and applies rainbow effect, line by line.
 - redd SUBREDDIT: Displays subreddit images from sxiv.
-- run: Opens up mmenu promp to run a command/alias.
+- run: Opens up fzy prompt to run a command/alias.
 - gmenu: Opens "run" in a new terminal.
 - todo [TEXT...]: If text is given, adds it to todo list.
 Else, displays it.
 - view [NOTEPAD]: Displays an entire notepad.